WillieMH/JS-Game-Project/README.md

   - A restart/start new quiz button
   - Iron out the creases in the code
   - Utilise the "scoreboard" more
+  - Add sound on/off button
+  - Add credits
+  - Refactor code to be more compact
   ...

 ## ISSUES